-Advanced Placement Physics C: Mechanics
+AP Physics C: Mechanics 18 weeks/1 credit

 Prerequisite: Physics or AP Physics 1 Corequisite: Calculus A (Honors)

 This is a calculus-based physics course equivalent to engineering college physics.
 Topics include: motion, forces, energy, rotation, gravitation, and oscillations.
 Calculus will be used freely in formulating principles and in solving problems.
 It is recommended that Calculus PreAP be taken before this course or simultaneously.
 Participation in national AP test is a mandatory component in the rigor of this course.